LogFlux Architecture and Data Flow

 logflux search --level=error --since=1h --format=json

-• Custom Integrations: REST API for building custom analysis tools
+• REST API: Build custom analysis tools and integrations

 Data Flow